Women's Euros 2022: England defender Lotte Wubben-Moy returns to training after Covid recovery

 The Lionesses' Twitter account posted an image of Wubben-Moy back in training, to which she responded: "Safe to say it's good to be back".

-The defender was absent for Monday's 8-0 obliteration of Norway at the Amex Stadium, but is now available for selection ahead of the Lionesses' final Group A game against Northern Ireland.
+Wubben-Moy was absent for Monday's 8-0 win against Norway at the Amex Stadium, but is now available for selection ahead of the Lionesses' final Group A game against Northern Ireland.

 Head coach Sarina Wiegman is expected to name a much-changed side after England secured their pathway to the quarter-finals as group winners on Monday.